kaayy/kaayy.github.io/index.md

 #### Codes for Fun

 * [Dependency Tree Viewer](deptreeviewer): a tool to visualize (unlabeled) dependency trees with JavaScript.
-It supports nested parentheses format, CONLL-X format, and Stanford format.
+It supports nested brackets format, CONLL-X format, and Stanford format.
 (For syntax tree there is [a great viewer](http://mshang.ca/syntree/) from [Miles Shang](http://mshang.ca/).)

 * [EverTeX](http://github.com/kaayy/everTex): I am not a heavy Evernote user, but its lack of LaTeX-style formula support is really annoying.
 So I wrote this Firefox greasemonkey plugin to help LaTeX formula input/display in Evernote website.